wewade/prep-js-objects/README.md

 ## Who's driving this thing?!
 As you may have noticed that the `stockCar` doesn't have a driver!

-Declare a function with two parameters.
+Declare a function named addDriver with two parameters.
 The first parameter will be an object with represents a **car**, the other will be a **person**.
 Within this function, set the `driver` value of the **stockCar** to the second parameter being passed into your function.

-Invoke your function and pass in your objects, store the result, and inspect your results.
+Invoke your function and pass in your objects, store the result to a variable named stockCarWithDriver, and inspect your results.
 Consider using `plainPerson` as your driver.

 # Final Boss
 ![final-boss](https://lolapug.files.wordpress.com/2012/10/dsc_0400_2.jpg)